AriAbr/ari-dev-portfolio/content/blogs/2024-01-15-python-imports.md

 <i><small>This is another post based on [Dr. Fred Baptiste' Python 3: Deep Dive](https://www.udemy.com/course/python-3-deep-dive-part-1/) series.
 For more, head over to Udemy.</small></i>

-What happens behind the scenes when you call `import` in python?
+What happens behind the scenes in a python `import` statement?
 Glad I asked.
 Here's how it works:

 1. <b>Check `sys.modules`:</b> Python first checks `sys.modules` to see if your module has already been loaded.
    - `sys.modules` is a regular python `dict` that is used to cache modules.
 The keys are strings of the modules' names and the values are module objects (i.e. objects of type `ModuleType`)